-Woodpecker Court is committed to providing a curriculum at KS3, KS4 and KS5 that is accessible to our learners, explicitly linked to the informal learning programme, delivered at the appropriate level, and that provides appropriate progression for each individual learner.
+Woodpecker Court is committed to providing a curriculum that is accessible to our learners, explicitly linked to the informal learning programme, delivered at the appropriate level, and that provides appropriate progression for each individual learner.
 The curriculum recognises that our learners have struggled with mainstream education and as a result their self-esteem and confidence is low.
 As an alternate approach, our timetable is written to balance informal learning outside of the classroom with classroom delivery, and the experiences had are then linked to the classroom practice.
 Our aim is to enable learners to increase their confidence and self-esteem through a success culture, positive experiences, working with others and gaining qualifications to make them functional in the workplace.
 This intent takes into consideration the evolving needs of what are vulnerable learners; therefore as with any learner centred approach a degree of flexibility is required to ensure complete buy in from all parties, most importantly the learner.

 The curriculum at Woodpecker Court refers to all the planned activities organised for our students in order to promote learning and personal growth and development.
 This policy also highlights the importance of our “hidden curriculum” whereby our students learn from the way they are treated and expected to behave.
 The essential aim of the policy is that students are supported in their personal and social development in order that they can access learning opportunities provided and be prepared for the world outside formal education.
 To that end English and Mathematics are at the core of our educational provision alongside any additional specialist courses that the students are undertaking; every aspect of our school life promotes the Spiritual, Moral, Social and Cultural development of our pupils.